jkotan/nexdatas.tools/doc/nxsfileinfo.rst

    -g GROUP_POSTFIX, --group-postfix GROUP_POSTFIX
                         postfix to be added to NeXus group name.
 The default: 'Parameters' -e ENTRYCLASSES, --entry-classes ENTRYCLASSES
-                        names of entry NX_class to be shown (separated by commas without spaces).If name is '' all groups are shown.
+                        names of entry NX_class to be shown (separated by commas without spaces).
+If name is '' all groups are shown.
 The default: 'NXentry'
    -r, --raw-metadata    do not store NXentry as scientificMetadata -b BEAMTIMEMETA, --beamtime-meta BEAMTIMEMETA
                         beamtime metadata file